 If the UE moves to 5GS earlier than it report out of MBMS coverage to AS, i.e. step 13 is earlier than step 2, the AS will indicate to 5GS to deliver the service via individual MBS delivery after the UE has handover to 5GS.
 This is similar as the step 3-12 with the difference that the EPS bearer is changed to the QoS flow.

-The PGW-C+SMF adds the UE into the MBS session as in steps 6 - 21 of figure 6.3.2-1 if the UE and the gNB support 5G MBS, otherwise, the PGW-C+SMF maps the service into PDU Session as in steps 22-34 of figure 6.3.2-1.
+The PGW-C+SMF adds the UE into the MBS session as in steps 6 - 21 of figure 6.3.2-1 if the UE and the gNB supports 5G MBS, otherwise, the PGW-C+SMF maps the service into PDU Session as in steps 22-34 of figure 6.3.2-1.

-6.41.3.3 Delivery switching from MBMS to 5G MBS
+6.41.3.3 Delivery switching from 5G MBS to MBMS

-Figure 6.41.3.3-1 Procedure to support delivery switching from MBMS to 5G MBS
+Figure 6.41.3.3-1 Procedure to support delivery switching from 5G MBS to MBMS

 1. The UE has established a PDU Session with the PGW-C+SMF.
 During PDU session establishment procedure, the UE provides 5G MBS capability to PGW-C+SMF.
 UE sends service level signaling with AS via the PDU Session.